Zijie-ZHANG-Ling/Sinitic-Romanization-Ecosystem/README.md

 Together, **PhonSymbol + PhonConvert** define the standard workflow through which romanization schemes and their associated pronunciation data are created, stored, exchanged, reproduced, and extended within the ecosystem.

+For detailed usage and data specifications of PhonSymbol and PhonConvert, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### 4. 其他基礎設施與生態兼容
 ### 4. Additional Infrastructure and Interoperability